Be Our Guest Restaurant: Enchanted Tales with Belle

 Enchanted Tales with Belle is a live interactive show located in within the Beast's Castle.
 It serves as the replacement for the Storytime with Belle attraction which was originally located in the Fairytale Gardens.

 Guests could visit Belle's father's cottage, located at the former site of Ariel's Grotto.
 They can explore the home and encounter a magic mirror (a gift from the Beast) in Maurice's workshop which transports them to the Beast's Castle.
 Inside, they meet an audio-animatronic Madame Wardrobe who casts some guests as objects.
-Guests then head to the library and meet an audio-animatronic Lumiere who surprises a live Belle with guests and he will tell the classic story with help from her the selected guests.
+Guests then head to the library and meet an audio-animatronic Lumiere, who surprises a live Belle with guests.
+He will then tell the classic story with help from her and the selected guests.

 Enchanted Tales with Belle opened in December 2012.
 On March 12, 2020, Walt Disney World Resort announced that all live shows would be suspended and temporarily closed due to the COVID-19 pandemic.
 Enchanted Tales with Belle reopened on February 19, 2023, after a three-year hiatus, as part of Walt Disney World's 50th Anniversary celebration and the Disney 100 Years of Wonder celebration.